TraceyLauriault/COMS2200A/README.md

 If you've added a bench in OpenStreetMap & Mapillary, explain which OSM tag you've used and reference the OSM wiki article [amenity=bench](http://wiki.openstreetmap.org/wiki/Tag:amenity=bench).

+# FAQ

+### Q. Finding the Keys on a mobile device - Android smart phone

+**Answer:** You cannot find the Mapillary Image keys on an Android smart phone, you will need to access the Mapillary Website for that.

+[**Copy an Image Keys**](https://github.com/TraceyLauriault/COMS2200A#copying-image-keys) for more info on how to do that.